MeikelLP/kotlin-for-beginners/docs/pages/language-features/05_Classes.md

 class User(var firstName: String, var lastName: String)
 ```

 This is especially useful when creating [data classes](#data-classes).
 As you can see you don't need curly brackets `{}` for the body if you only define class properties.
+If you still want some code in your primary

 ### Secondary Constructor